The Escape: Chapter Seven: The Moment

 “About three generations in, they rewrote the Bible.
 From what I read, it’s similar, but they made changes to support the laws they wanted.”

 Something scurried nearby.
 Alaina jerked away.
-The dim light from the moon filtered through the canopy, providing the barest light to walk by.
+The dim light from the moon barely filtered through the canopy.
 We needed to be as far away as possible by daybreak.
 If everything went well, we had three hours before anyone missed us.

 “They changed the Bible?”
 Alaina sounded as confused as I felt.